 Acupressure is one of the world's oldest medical therapies.
 It was developed more than 5,000 years ago in China as a way to restore natural energy.
-To do this, it uses finger placement and pressure on certain points along your body's energy pathways, similar to needles used in acupuncture.
+To do this, it uses finger placement and pressure on certain points along your body's energy pathways.